Pay attention the next time your pet is approached by an unfamiliar person. Do they lick their lips?

 Tumors in the mouth and foreign objects stuck in the mouth may also lead to lip licking.
-If you notice lip licking suddenly in your dog, make sure you take a good look in his mouth and take him to the vet if the behavior continues and is frequent.
+If you notice lip licking suddenly in your dog, make sure you take a good look in their mouth and take them to the vet if the behavior continues and is frequent.

 Partial or focal seizures in dogs are seizures that only affect a portion of the brain and may only cause subtle symptoms such as lip licking.
 If your dog suddenly develops lip licking, especially if your dog acts strange before and/or after the behavior begins, this may be a symptom of seizures and your dog should be taken to see a vet as soon as possible.

-Canine Cognitive Dysfunction Syndrome (CDS) is a disorder similar to dementia in humans and may cause a dog to lick its lips.
+Canine cognitive dysfunction syndrome (CDS) is a disorder similar to dementia in humans and may cause a dog to lick their lips.
 It occurs in old and geriatric dogs and is a diagnosis of exclusion, meaning your veterinarian will diagnose this condition only when other causes of lip licking are excluded.
 Other symptoms of CDS include house soiling, change in sleep-wake cycles, pacing, vocalization and confusion.

 Why Do Dogs Smack Their Lips?